adamhgriffith-uofu/slateci-client-api/README.md

 docker run -it -v /<repo-location>/work:/work slateci-client::dev
 ```

-## SSH Commands
+## API SSH Commands

-The `username` and SSH keys are already applied to the container in a standard way.
+The `username` and API SSH keys are already applied to the container in a standard way.
 Therefore, the once lengthy `ssh` commands may now be severely shortened.
 For example:

 ```shell
 [username@1234 ~]$ ssh -i /path/to/key -J <username>@<bastion-hostname> <username>@<endpoint-hostname>